The comprehension structure is one of the most iconic utilities in Python.

 Squaring Numbers in an Iterable

-• Iterable: The iterable is the list numbers
+- Iterable: The iterable is the list

-• Item: Each number we retrieve out of the list is our item
+- Item: Each number we retrieve out of the list is our item

 Flooring Floats

-Let's assume we're given a different iterable full of floating point numbers and we wish to use the function floor which rounds down to the nearest integer, but only if the numbers are positive.
+We’re given a different iterable full of floating point numbers and we wish to use floor

 Capitalizing Names